actionhero/actionhero/docs/docs/core/file-server.md

 You can send files from within actions using `connection.sendFile()`.
 Here's an example:

 {% highlight javascript %}
+// success case
+data.connection.sendFile('/path/to/file.mp3');
+data.toRender = false;
+next();

+// failure case
-connection.rawConnection.responseHttpCode = 404;
+data.connection.rawConnection.responseHttpCode = 404;
-connection.sendFile('404.html');
-next(connection, false);
+data.connection.sendFile('404.html');
+data.toRender = false;
+next();
 {% endhighlight %}

 Note that you can optionally modify responseCodes (for HTTP clients only).
 Be sure to set `toRender = false` in the callback, as you have already sent data to the client, and probably don't want to do so again on a file request.
+If you try to `sendFile` on a path that doesn't exist (within your public directory), the 404 header will be handled automatically for you.

 ## Customizing the File Server